seabeya/tech-stack/js/README.md

   > As functions are nested within each other, their execution contexts are stacked on top of each other in the call stack.

-When you run a JavaScript program, the JavaScript Engine creates an environment called the **Global Execution Context**, which manages the entire code execution.
+When you run a JavaScript program, the JavaScript Engine creates an environment called the **Execution Context**, which manages the entire code execution.

+> The first (bottom) layer Execution Context (EC) in the call stack is called the Global Execution Context (GEC).

-Global Execution Context (GEC) has two phases:
+Execution Context (EC) has two phases:

 1. Creation Phase.